-The WOPI (Web Application Open Platform Interface) app, which is bundled with ownCloud Enterprise Edition, is the connector between ownCloud server and Microsoft Office Online Server.
+The WOPI (Web Application Open Platform Interface) app, which is bundled with ownCloud Enterprise Edition, is the connector between ownCloud server and Microsoft Office Online Server or Office 365 (cloud).

-It allows Microsoft Office Online users to collaboratively work with Office documents in ownCloud in the browser, by connecting ownCloud with your Microsoft Office Online Server via the WOPI protocol.
-To use it, you need to have a running Microsoft Office Online Server in your data center.
+It allows Microsoft Office users to collaboratively work with Office documents in ownCloud in the browser, by connecting ownCloud with your Microsoft Office Online Server or Office 365 (cloud) via the WOPI protocol.

+- Microsoft Office Online Server: To use it, you need to have a running Microsoft Office Online Server in your data center. - Office 365 (cloud): To use it, you need an active Microsoft 365 subscription.